Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 The primary steps for a 3rd party developer to make use of this SDK are simply:

   1. Start the synchronizer
-  2. Consume transactions from the repository
+  2. Consume wallet data via channels

 The Sychronizer takes care of